Fast and Precise: Adjusting Planning Horizon with Adaptive Subgoal Search: Datasets and data processing

 \subsection{Dataset for verifier}

 The verifier answers the question of whether a given subgoal is reachable by the CLLP.
 Thus, the dataset for training this component cannot be simply extracted from the offline trajectories.

 To get the training samples for the Rubik's Cube and INT, we run \abbrv{} without the verifier.
-That is, we set $\mathtt{t_{hi}}=1$ and $\mathtt{t_{lo}}=0$, which essentially means that the reachability of all the subgoal candidates is checked solely by CLLP.
+In other words, we set $\mathtt{t_{hi}}=1$ and $\mathtt{t_{lo}}=0$, which essentially means that the reachability of all the subgoal candidates is checked solely by CLLP.
 During the searching, the generators create subgoal candidates, which are then verified by CLLP.
 Therefore, after working on some problem instances, we obtain a reach dataset of valid and not valid subgoals, marked by CLLP.

 For the experiments in Sokoban, the limitation of the size of the offline dataset is an important factor for the final performance.
 Therefore, to ensure a fair comparison of \abbrv{} with baselines, we do not generate additional solutions.
 Instead, we split the dataset as described above into $\mathcal{D}_1$ and $\mathcal{D}_2$ and used only $\mathcal{D}_2$ to generate data for the verifier.
 From every trajectory in $\mathcal{D}_2$, we sample some root states.
 For every such state, we use the subgoal generators to predict subgoal candidates.
 Then, CLLP checks the validity of each of them and we include them in the verifier training dataset.